-‘A Short Walk from Harrods’ is the sixth volume of Dirk Bogarde’s autobiography, and, to my mind, the best.
+‘A Short Walk from Harrods’ is the fifth volume of Dirk Bogarde’s autobiography, and, to my mind, the best.
 I finished reading it last night, and would have been saddened had I not had one more to come.

 This work deals in more depth and detail with material that has been featured in earlier books, notably the years in France.
 Without giving too much away I would say that this is the mature writer honestly facing endings and renewal with his gifted descriptive writing.
 Pondering on the flowing language it occurred to me for the first time that Bogarde brings his actor’s ear to his prose.
 He knows how the words and their placement would sound when spoken, and he works on adapting his undoubted skill.
 I have not read any of his novels but this book could well read like one.